MicrosoftDocs/windows-dev-docs/hub/apps/design/style/app-icons-and-logos.md

 ![assets in windows taskbar](images/assetguidance21.png)

 ### Unplated assets
-By default, Windows uses a target-based asset on top of a colored backplate by default.
+By default, Windows uses a target-based asset on top of a colored backplate.
 If you want, you can provide a target-based unplated asset.
 "Unplated" means the asset will be displayed on a transparent background.
 Keep in mind that these assets will appear over a variety of background colors.

 ![unplated and plated assets](images/assetguidance22.png)